 The liberalisation of markets in which state-owned entities used to dominate present a new opportunity in terms of FDI.
 The commercialisation of the country’s largest port in Limassol marked a new era for Cyprus as a commercial hub and will prove a major asset for the economy.
 The successful bidders were Eurogate International GmbH, as the majority participant, along with Interorient Navigation Company Ltd and East Med Holdings SA for the container terminal, and DP World Limited, as the majority participant, and G.A.P Vassilopoulos Ltd for both the marine services and the multipurpose terminal.
 The deal is expected to boost state coffers with €2 billion over the next 25 years, while the new port operators are expected to invest over €100 million in infrastructure.
 Other targets for future privatisation are the State Lottery and the dominant telecommunications provider Cyprus Telecommunications Authority (Cyta).
 Opportunities for renewable electricity producers are also opening up, with the full liberalisation of electricity generation and supply due in 2019 and binding renewables targets due by 2020.

 Cyprus’ open economy, European status and established role as a regional business hub between three continents continue to appeal to investors.
 The island also hosts a thriving forex industry with many global giants basing their operational headquarters in Cyprus.
-The investment funds sector has grown exponentially in the last five years and assets under management reached €4.8 billion in March 2018, constituting 68% growth since 2016Q4.
-If current growth rates are sustained, assets under management are expected to rise to an incredible €20 billion in the next five years.
+In addition, the investment funds sector has grown exponentially in the last few years with continuous upgrades to the regulatory framework.
+Assets under management have more than tripled from €2.1 billion in 2012 to €6.7 billion in May 2019.
+If recent growth rates are sustained, assets under management could reach €20 billion in the next five years.